fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 an iterative process that is very well suited for FPGA implementation in a FSM (Finite State Machine) using only additions and bit shifts to replace multiplication.
-It is very efficient in that very few resources are required.
+It is very efficient in that very few resources are used and that they run fast.
 The algorithm can be tuned to reach high precision when required.
 We typically reach a precision of 0.0001 or better with this implementation.

 The idea here is to first present the basic mathematical optimization.
 A fixed point implementation is described next with accompanying verilog.

 ## Inspiration

-The material here is inspired from an excellent in depth blog as [found on All about circuits on the introduction to the cordic algorithm](https://www.allaboutcircuits.com/technical-articles/an-introduction-to-the-cordic-algorithm/)
+The material is inspired from an excellent in depth blog as [found on All about circuits on the introduction to the cordic algorithm](https://www.allaboutcircuits.com/technical-articles/an-introduction-to-the-cordic-algorithm/) extending it with an implementation.

 ## Algorithm overview

-The algorithm takes an angle as an input and outputs the sin and cos components associated with this angle.
+The algorithm takes an angle as an input and will output the sin and cos components associated with this angle.
 One remembers that, on the unit circle, sin represents the vertical component of the rotated vector while cos represents its horizontal component.

 The concept of the algorithm is to iteratively rotate a vector using